Last updated: May 5, 2026

 What if my house lord is retrograde?

-See your house lords activate over time
+See your house lords over time

 Saved chartsLive transitsAstro Replay timeline